-Page, a Democrat, was the representative for North Carolina's 7th congressional district from 1915 to 1917.
+Page was the representative for North Carolina’s 7th congressional district and was a Democrat.
+He served from 1915 to 1917.

 From Nov 1903 to Mar 1917, Page missed 175 of 1,434 roll call votes, which is 12.2%.
 This is better than the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.

 |Dec 1904-Mar 1905||32||5||15.6%||32nd|